Constructions and deformations of Calabi--Yau 3-folds in codimension 4: Introduction

 \subsubsection{\textbf{CY 3-folds with five distinct Tom and Jerry families}}

 In the study of \(\bQ\)-Fano 3-folds at most four distinct Tom and Jerry families were found \cite{BKRbigtable} for each Hilbert series.
-For a family CY 3-fold, we prove the existence of a CY 3-fold family with 5 distinct Tom and Jerry deformation families in Section \ref{S!5TJ}, with the following details. \begin{thrm} Let \(X\) be a Calabi--Yau 3-fold given with the Hilbert series with a single orbifold point \(\frac13(1,1,1)\) and \(D^3=\frac{22}{3}\).
+We prove the existence of a CY 3-fold family with 5 distinct Tom and Jerry deformation families in Section \ref{S!5TJ}, with the following details. \begin{thrm} Let \(X\) be a Calabi--Yau 3-fold given with the Hilbert series with a single orbifold point \(\frac13(1,1,1)\) and \(D^3=\frac{22}{3}\).
 Then there exist two Tom and three Jerry deformation families: realizing \(P_7(t)\) by five deformation families, distinguished by their Euler characteristics.

 \end{thrm}